microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 At the end, if all test criteria pass, you should return `UNIT_TEST_PASSED`.

-### More Complex Cases
+### Framework - More Complex Cases

-To write more advanced tests, first take a look at all the Assertion and Logging macros provided in the framework.
+To write more advanced tests, first look at all the Assertion and Logging macros provided in the framework.

 Beyond that, if you're writing host-based tests and want to take a dependency on the UnitTestFrameworkPkg, you can leverage the `cmocka.h` interface and write tests with all the features of the Cmocka framework.